What is Property Tax?

 How do I protest my value?

-To protest an appraised value set by GCAD, a taxpayer must notify the Appraisal District in writing by May 15 or 30 days from the date of the notice.
+To protest an appraised value set by GCAD, a taxpayer must notify the Appraisal District in writing by May 15 or 30 days from the date of the notice, whichever is later.
 If the Appraisal District generated no Notice of Appraised Value a protest may still be filed.
 The Notice of Protest need not be an official form; however, the Appraisal District can send you a Notice of Protest form to complete and submit.
 You can submit a signed letter stating the protesting property owner’s name, identifying the subject property and indicating an apparent dissatisfaction with some determination of the Appraisal District.

 If I protest, how will I be notified of my hearing?

 You will receive a Notice to Appear before the Appraisal Review Board (ARB) at least 15 days prior to your hearing.
 The notice will also contain a date and time that you can discuss the appraised value of your home informally with an appraiser.
 If you and the appraiser agree on the value of your home you will not have to appear before the ARB.
-If you do not agree with the appraiser you will be required to appear at your scheduled hearing and present your case to the appraisal Review Board.
+If you do not agree with the appraiser you will be required to appear at your scheduled hearing and present your case to the Appraisal Review Board.

 If I protest, how should I prepare for my hearing?